 My grip tightened on the glass shard, cutting into my hand.
 I bit back a hiss, staying silent.

-“I can smell your blood,” Arioch said, suddenly closer.
-“Thank you for bleeding more of it.”
+“I can smell your blood,” Arioch said, his voice suddenly near me.
+“Thank you for bleeding so much of it.”

-He burst through the cubicle wall, on me in an instant.
+The demon burst through the cubicle wall, slamming bodily into me.
 I jabbed with the glass, digging it into Arioch’s chest and twisting, trying to cut through his heart.
 His weight pressed up against me, throwing me off-balance and pulling the glass from my bloody grip.
-I clawed frantically at the demon as his reptile hand struck me in a backhand, rocking my head back.
-My vision blurred, and Arioch threw himself on top of me, pinning me to the ground.
+I clawed frantically at Arioch as his reptile hand struck me in a backhand, rocking my head back.
+My vision blurred, and Arioch threw himself on top of me, pinning me to the ground and pressing his sharper claws into my chest.

 I pushed forward, bringing up both hands to cut into him.
-He flung up his arms to defend, my metal claws cleaving through both burned flesh and scales.
-He gave a genuine cry of pain and stumbled, wobbling on one knee.
-I lunged at him, fire building in both hands, ready to burn or cut him to pieces.
+He flung up his arms to defend, my metal claws cleaving through his defense.
+He stumbled on one knee, and I lunged at him, fire building in both hands, ready to burn or cut him to pieces.
 Arioch’s ruined mouth turned up in a grin, and he summoned a wall of unholy flame.
-I struck it, the hellfire suddenly shifting to wrap around me, and was forced to call up my own holy flame as a shield.
-It closed in, waves of heat crushing against me like a physical force, and I saw Arioch begin to run away.
+The hellfire closed around me as I approached, and I hurled up my purifying fire like a shield to try to counter it.
+As the waves of heat closed against me, hot enough to feel like physical force, Arioch began to run away.
+A fire alarm sounded, and sprinklers began to spray all around us.

 “No!”
-I commanded him, and my own flames surged until they equaled his, the fires canceling each other out in a burst.
+I commanded him, and my own flames surged enough to cancel his fire in a burst.
 Sulfuric smoke scattered around me, and I dove out from the cloud to try to catch him.
 Arioch smashed through a window and jumped out of the building, dropping out of sight just as I dove after him.
+I stretched out my wings as he did the same, and tried to follow his flight path.

-He flew fast, but I was almost able to catch up to him.
-I closed most of the distance in the original dive, but leveled out as he gained control and began flying away.
+Arioch flew fast, but I was almost able to catch up to him.
+I had closed most of the distance in the original dive, but leveled out as he gained control and began flying away.
 He led me in a wide circle across streets and between buildings, and I ventured a guess downward to the surface below.
 Even in the middle of the night, there was foot traffic down there – none seemed to be looking up, but it was difficult to tell in the darkness.
 Arioch seemed to be baiting the humans, steadily dropping lower by inches.
 I found myself caring less whether or not a few pedestrians saw flying monsters in the air.
-So maybe they’d need a little bit of therapy.
+It wasn’t my concern if they’d need a little bit of therapy.
+But what was he doing?

-Arioch dropped near a low rooftop, and I swooped in, finally catching up to him.
-I barely registered his arm reaching to something on the roof as we passed, and grabbed him with both claws, wrenching one of his leathery wings until I heard the bone snap.
-He immediately began to drop, and I strained to stay aloft as I held onto him.
+Arioch flew just over a low rooftop and slowed, and I swooped in, finally catching up to him.
+I barely noticed his arm reaching to something on the roof as we passed, and crashed into him, grabbing him with both claws.
+Arioch struggled as I wrenched at one of his leathery wings, finally hearing the bone snap.
+Arioch nearly twisted out of my grip but I held on to him, digging my claws deeply into his back as I strained to stay aloft, his weight now no longer supported by his own flight.

-I dug my claws into Arioch’s back, stabbing him as deeply as I could.
-Arioch turned his head to grin at me, and I realized what he had grabbed from the rooftop.
-He swung the xiphos around, and the blade pierced shallowly into my ribs.
-I twisted away from the blade, trying to keep it from going in too deeply, and let go of him.
-Arioch wrapped his arm around my waist, and we tumbled out of control in the air as I desperately grappled him over the sword, feeling it bite into my side.
+Arioch turned his head to grin at me, and the glint of gold made me realize what he had grabbed from the rooftop.
+He swung his angel sword around, and the blade pierced shallowly into my ribs.
+I twisted away from it, trying to keep the weapon from stabbing in too deeply, and released Arioch from my grip.
+Arioch wrapped his arm around my waist, and we tumbled out of control in the air as I desperately grappled him over the sword, feeling it bite deeper into my side.
 But my hands were slick with blood – his and mine – and I felt my grip loosen.

-“Die,” he grinned, beginning to push the blade in.
-Then we crashed into the side of a building, smashing through a barred window, and everything exploded in pain and blackness.
+“Die,” he grinned, beginning to push the blade into me.
+We were interrupted when we crashed into the side of a building, smashing through a barred window, and everything exploded in pain and agony.
+My vision blurred as his sword ripped out of me, and I hit the ground in a jarring crash, blacking out for a moment.

-Arioch wiped his hand on the wall, smearing unholy blood over it.
+Arioch wiped his hand on the wall, smearing his foul blood over it.
 He stood up straight, lifting the sword at his side.
+More scales began to erupt over his torso, and the remaining portions of his face began to take on a serpentine appearance.
+I could not afford to let him finish transforming.
 “I’m going to kill you on holy ground,” he said.
+“It should be enough to renew me.”

 “Don’t vandalize the walls,” I said back to him, gripping the shard of glass in my ribs and tensing, holding my breath as I pulled it out.
-Again, I held glass in my hand like a knife.
+I held the shard in my hands like a knife, for the second time in one night.

 “I’ll paint your blood on their precious little altar if I want,” Arioch said.

-“It’s not an altar, it’s an ark,” I retorted, feeling myself stabilize.
+“It’s not an altar, it’s an ark,” I retorted, feeling myself begin to stabilize, adjusting to the pain.
 I was hurting badly, but I still had some fight left in me.
-The question was how much he had, too.
+But from the looks of things, so did he.

 “How would you know that?”
 Arioch approached slowly, with plodding steps.
-He held the sword out in front of him, the Damascus Steel glimmering in the dim light.
+He held the sword out in front of him, celestial gold glimmering in the dim light.

 I smirked, thinking of Lucy.
-“A very pushy and sarcastic friend insisted that I know.”
+“Old girlfriend.
+Insisted that I know these things.”

 “If you don’t stop pretending that you know me,” I said.
 “I’ll rip your head off.”

-I brought up the glass, letting him strike it.
+I brought up the glass, letting him strike it instead of me.
 It shattered against the blade, and a few shards hit him near his eye.
-When he blinked, I lunged for him, planting a closed fist rather than an open claw into his solar plexus, driving the breath from his lungs.
-His eye opened in surprise, and then I brought my fist up into his chin in an uppercut.
+When he blinked, I lunged for him, planting a closed fist into his solar plexus, driving the breath from his lungs.
+Before he could recover, I brought my other fist up into his chin in an uppercut.
 When Arioch reeled, I grabbed his arm and hurled him over my shoulder, twisting his wrist so he dropped the sword as he fell.

 A jolt of pain shot from my ribs up my side as my wounds reopened, but I strained to remain steady.
-With Arioch down at my feet, I clawed at him again, aiming for his throat.
-His burned, rotten hand met my chin, knocking my head back for a moment.
-I lost my grip on his other arm, and he tripped me with his elbow, sending me falling to the ground.
-I tumbled and landed on the dropped sword, feeling the flat of the blade against my back.
+With Arioch down at my feet, I clawed at his throat again.
+Just as my claws met flesh, his armored hand struck my chin, knocking my head back.
+I lost my grip on his other arm, and Arioch tripped me with his elbow, sending me falling to the ground.
+I landed on the dropped sword, feeling the flat of the blade against my back.
 Arioch stood over me, grinning, his one remaining eye glinting with gleeful malice.

 “I win,” he said.
 “You are mine.”

-I pushed myself to my feet, my good wing brushing the floor, pushing the sword away.
-Arioch lunged for me and I met him feebly, stumbling back enough to avoid being pinned to the ground.
-He took another swing, punching me in the face, and I staggered back, out of his reach.
+I pushed myself to my feet, my good wing brushing the floor and pushing the sword away.
+I felt a moment of vertigo just as Arioch lunged for me again.
+I met him feebly, barely able to stumble back enough to avoid being pinned to the ground.
+He took another swing, punching me in the face, and I almost fell as I backed out of his reach.

 “You can’t fight,” Arioch said as he stood over me.
-“You can’t run.
-You belong to me now.”
+“You can’t even run.
+You belong to me now, Fury.”

-“Look at me,” Arioch leaned in, his one eye meeting mine, the other a gouged socket.
+“Look at me,” Arioch leaned in, his one eye meeting mine, the other a gouged, dripping socket.
 His putrid breath was now tinged with blood.
-“Let me see the fear in your eyes as I take you.”
+“Let me see the fear in your bloody eyes.”

-My hand closed around the handle of my old sword, underneath me where I had pushed it.
-I brought the xiphos up, stabbing him under the rib cage.
-The demon’s eye widened, his mouth opening in shock as the blade parted flesh and fat.
-I grabbed the handle in both hands, Arioch’s blood spilling over me in a torrent, and pushed the blade further upward, parting bone to saw into his chest.
+My hand closed around the handle of his discarded sword, lying under my wing on the floor.
+I brought the angel blade up, stabbing him under the rib cage.
+Arioch’s grin faded, his mouth opening in surprise as the blade parted flesh and fat.
+I grabbed the handle with both hands as Arioch’s foul blood spilled over me in a torrent, and pushed it further upward into his ribs.

-Just rotting meat.
-That’s all that was left.
-He’d probably be back, eventually.
-I’d handle it.
-I looked around the sanctuary, seeing the Hebrew, the sacred cabinet, the mosaic in the domed ceiling, the remaining unbroken windows.
+I looked around the sanctuary, seeing the Hebrew writing, the sacred cabinet, the mosaic in the domed ceiling, the remaining unbroken windows.
 And the blood he had smeared on the walls in a petty little act of defilement.

 I was alone now, surrounded by Jewish holiness.
-It reminded me of the one Jew I knew best.
-She had been on my mind a lot lately.
+It reminded me again of Lucy.
+She had been on my mind a lot lately, hadn’t she?
 Maybe Zeus was right.
 Maybe I had been a little grouchier than usual – even a Fury needed a sense of humor.
 Lucy had been good at bringing it out, too, even when we started fighting.
+Perhaps it was time to see her again.
+Maybe make up a little.
+Resume.
+Rekindle.

 And there was something else.
 That ritual I had sensed and Arioch had talked about, the demonic energy surging through the ley lines.
-It was right up her alley.
-Maybe she already knew about it, even.
-Or maybe not.
-And if she didn’t, somebody had to tell her, didn’t they?
-And maybe we could make up.
-Resume.
-Rekindle.
+She investigated this kind of thing for a living.
+Maybe she knew about it, but if she didn’t, then somebody had to tell her, didn’t they?

 I needed Lucy December in my life.
 It just took blood and horror to remind me.